-Starting in 2020, most residential tenancies in California are covered by some form of rent and eviction control.
-The Tenant Protection Act of 2019 extends a rent “cap” (which affects rent increases but not initial base rents) and eviction control to the entire state where rent control does not already exist.
-When the governor signed the bill, about 47 cities and counties had some form of strict rent control and eviction protection.
-The local strict rent control laws remain unaffected by the new legislation, and tenants covered by those existing laws will generally enjoy greater protections than the new state law provides.
+Most residential tenancies in California are now covered by some form of rent and eviction control.
+The Tenant Protection Act of 2019 extends a rent “cap” (on rent increases but not initial base rents) and eviction controls to anywhere in the state where rent control didn't already exist.
+When the governor signed the bill, about 47 cities and counties already had some form of strict rent control and eviction protection.
+Those pre-existing local laws remain unaffected by the new legislation, and tenants covered by them will generally enjoy greater protections than under the new state law.

-Landlords who had previously not been subject to any controls might think that their ways of doing business will change dramatically.
-But for those landlords who follow what we describe as best practices, the new law changes the details but not the substance of what they do.
+Landlords previously free of any controls might think their business must change dramatically.
+But for landlords who follow recommended best practices, the new law changes the details but not the substance of what they do.
 And for tenants, the news is quite good (despite an unintended short-term consequence, see “Unintended Consequences,” below).
 The law is written so that when a local ordinance also applies, the landlord must follow the rule that gives the most protection to the tenant.

-The law took effect on January 1, 2020, with some of its changes implemented over several months during a transition phase.
-This article explains the basic provisions of the new law—who it affects, how it works, and how it affects both the advice and the forms in current editions of The California Landlord’s Law Book: Rights & Responsibilities, The California Landlord’s Law Book: Evictions, and California Tenants’ Rights.
+The law took effect on January 1, 2020, with some changes implemented over a several month transition phase.
+This article explains the basic provisions of the new law—who it affects, how it works, and how it affects both the advice and forms in current editions of The California Landlord’s Law Book: Rights & Responsibilities, The California Landlord’s Law Book: Evictions, and California Tenants’ Rights.
 On each book’s companion page, you’ll find links to updated forms, as well.

-A few types of housing will be exempt from just cause limitations, rent control, or both (an exempt unit is one that isn’t covered by the law).
+A few types of housing are exempt from just cause limitations, rent control, or both (an exempt unit is one that isn’t covered by the law).
 They are described below.

 These properties and situations are exempt from rent control and just cause restrictions.